-You can view commodity contract details such as lot size, expiry rules, settlement method, and timelines on the Info widget on Kite web.
+You can view commodity contract details such as lot size, expiry rules, settlement method, and timelines on the Info widget on Kite.

 To access the widget: